Ovinayak/Ovinayak/README.md

 You can join me..On Github

-- 🔭 I’m currently working on web development...
+- 🔭 I’m currently working on.. web development...

-- 🌱 I’m currently learning full stack...
+- 🌱 I’m currently learning ..full stack

-- 👯 I’m looking to collaborate on social citizen...
+- 👯 I’m looking to collaborate on.. social citizen

-- 🤔 I’m looking for help with web developer expert...
+- 🤔 I’m looking for help with ..web developer expert

-- 💬 Ask me about Coding ...
+- 💬 Ask me about ..Coding

-- 📫 How to reach me: on social media
+- 📫 How to reach me: ..on social media

-- 😄 Pronouns: Hi,would you like to know about me ...
+- 😄 Pronouns: Hi,would you like to know about me

-- ⚡ Fun fact: Do you also use Github...
+- ⚡ Fun fact: Do you also use Github
 -->

 -->Thank You